waldyrious/sequelize/docs/manual/core-concepts/assocs.md

 Again, as mentioned, the main way to do it used a pair of Sequelize associations (`hasMany` and `belongsTo`).

-For example, in PostgreSQL, the above setup will yield the following SQL upon `sync()`:
+For example, in Postgres, the above setup will yield the following SQL upon `sync()`:

 ```sql
 CREATE TABLE IF NOT EXISTS "Teams" (